dotneko/dev-sysadmin/docs/Linux-and-Unix/Solaris_Roles.md

 - Rights profiles are assigned to special user accounts, called *roles*.
 - One can base roles on rights profiles that have the smae name (e.g. root).

-- **Profile shell**

-  - In Solaris 11, users and roles can also run privileged applications from a *profile shell*.
-  - A special shell that recognizes the security attributes included in a rights profile.
-  - Can be assigned to a specific user as a login shell, or started by using the `su` command.
-  - In Solaris 11, every shell has a profile shell counterpart (e.g. bash and pfbash).

 ### [Oracle Solaris 11 Roles @ The Urban Penguin](https://www.theurbanpenguin.com/oracle-solaris-11-roles/)

   - RBAC and Roles allow implementation of the least privileged security model.